stefins/wdcrypt/README.md

 ![Upload Python Package](https://github.com/IamStefin/wdcrypt/workflows/Upload%20Python%20Package/badge.svg)

 # wdcrypt
 A Python package to encrypt your working directory with a terminal command.
 This package will use Fernet.
 Fernet guarantees that a message encrypted using it cannot be manipulated or read without the key.
-Fernet is an implementation of symmetric (also known as “secret key”) authenticated cryptography.
+Fernet is an implementation of symmetric (also known as “secret key”) authenticated cryptography.<br/>
-Find more about Fernet [here.](https://cryptography.io/en/latest/fernet/)
+Find more about Fernet [here.](https://cryptography.io/en/latest/fernet/)<br/><br/>
+Note:IF YOU LOSE THE `secret.key` FILE IT WILL BE IMPOSSIBLE TO GET BACK YOUR FILES.
 # Installation
 ```console
 $ pip install wdcrypt